 Across the pond, the US is seeing the offline expansion of the e-tail giant Amazon.
 Over the last two years it opened physical bookstores in Seattle, Portland and San Diego.
 More intriguingly, late 2016 saw the launch of Amazon Go, checkout-free physical grocery stores premised on computer vision, sensor fusion and deep learning.
 Amazon’s ‘Just Walk Out’ technology automatically detects when products are taken from or returned to the shelves and keeps track of them in a virtual cart.
 Once the customer has finished “shopping”, s/he can simply leave the store – no queuing, no checkouts; shortly after, his or her Amazon account gets charged automatically.

 These examples show that bricks-and-mortar is certainly not dead; the task now is to make it as convenient as online shopping, marrying the excitement and experience of a physical space with the practicality and data processing capacities of digital tech.
-Fashion retailers are following the lead: one of Rebecca Minkoff stores, for instance, already has a self-checkout.
+Fashion retailers are following the lead: one of Rebecca Minkoff’s stores, for instance, already has a self-checkout.